The Four Industry Types

 4. Perfect information.

 Buyers have complete knowledge of the price, the quality, and the nature of the product.
+The more knowledge buyers have of the competitors’ prices and product qualities, the more competitive the market is.
+The opposite is true as well.
 If there are 100 or more firms in the industry, but if buyers are only aware of one firm, then this one firm can act like a monopoly and charge high prices.
-The more information buyers have of the product and the competition, the more competitive the industry becomes.

 Because of the extreme nature of characteristics 3 and 4, no industry is purely competitive.
-The farming industry, stock markets, and the retail gas station industry are officially monopolistically competitive (see Unit 8).
+The farming industry, the stock market industry, and the retail gas station industry are very competitive, but they are technically monopolistically competitive (see Unit 8).
 However, they come close to resembling purely competitive markets.

 In the following sections, we will discuss revenue curves of purely competitive firms.
 We will then compare these revenue curves to cost curves of firms, as discussed in the previous unit.
 A firm’s total revenue minus its total costs equals its total profit.
 Therefore, we will be able to derive the purely competitive firm’s profit, and calculate at which output the firm maximizes profits.